aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

 ![](_images/option.PNG)

-### Create Storage Bucket

-Step 2: Click on "Create bucket" option obtained.
+Step 2: Click on "Create bucket" option.

 ![](_images/create-bucket.PNG)

 Step 3: Give a name to the storage bucket and just hit enter.

+![](_images/bucket-name.PNG)

 Storage bucket will be created and can be seen on left side of the console as shown in below snapshot:

-![](_images/bucket-name.PNG)

 ![](_images/bucket-created.PNG)